prinx/rejoice-docs/current/commands.md

 We initialise our command with a name, a description and a help message.

+The name of the command has a colon in-between.
+This is not compolsory.
+But using the colon will make the command belong to a namespace.
+The namespace is the left part of the colon.
+So here `create` will be the namespace and it will be automatically created.
+Then later you can create other command under the same namespace.
+{: .note .note-info }

 ### Adding arguments

 We can add argument by using the `addArgument` method.